affinitydb/doc/cplusplus.md

 loading the IPIN object.

-The same `IPIN` is used to represent pure in-memory objects ([uncommitted PINs](./terminology.md#uncommitted-pin)) and objects in the database.
+The same `IPIN` is used to represent pure in-memory objects ([uncommitted PINs](./terminology.md#uncommitted-pin)) as well as objects in the database.
 The main difference is that instances of the former don't have a [PID](./terminology.md#pin-id-pid).

 The PIN's stamp allows to determine if a PIN has changed since the stamp was last grabbed.
 To obtain the most recent stamp, it is still necessary to load (or `refresh`) the PIN from the database,